 - How easy is it to work with the provider and use their investment platform and services?

-Without clear policies, reserve funds can easily be spent and depleted over time, putting nonprofits in undue financial risk.
+Without clear policies, reserve funds can easily be spent and depleted over time, putting nonprofits at undue financial risk.
+Before you start building your nonprofit cash reserve fund, develop an accompanying reserve fund policy statement to guide the fund’s management.
 Your policies should address strategies, spending policies, cash thresholds, key stakeholders, and asset allocation.
-Here are the steps nonprofits should take to build their policy:

 - Inception.
 Begin a conversation with key stakeholders, including board members, about the need for a reserve fund policy.